 |Care is usually provided by Agrace nurse practitioners or physicians||Care team often includes physicians/nurse practitioners, nurses, certified nursing assistants, social workers, hospice counselors, pharmacists, trained volunteers and others|

 |Coverage for care by Medicare, Medicaid or private insurance may vary according to the type of care provided.
 Financial assistance available for those who qualify based on financial need||

 Covered for most patients by Medicare, Medicaid or private insurance

 Funds available for those who qualify based on financial need

 Questions about which type of care is right for you?
-Please call (800) 930-2770.
-Our helpful admissions staff is just a phone call away, day or night.
+Please call (800) 930-2770 or complete our online form.

 Managing Chronic Illness

 Living with a chronic illness can be a stressful challenge.
 You may struggle to stay comfortable, even while taking multiple medications.
 Each new symptom or side effect that develops can set off a wave of worry and uncertainty.
 Besides keeping your physical symptoms under control, you may other concerns, such as:

 - understanding instructions from doctors and other caregivers